hrgarber/board_game_gym/README.md

 - Adjust the hyperparameters in `q_learning_agent.py` and `dqn_agent.py` to experiment with different learning strategies.
 - Modify the training process in the Jupyter notebooks to change the number of episodes, batch size, or add different visualizations.
 - Experiment with different neural network architectures in the `DQN` class for improved performance.
+- Use the hyperparameter tuning functions to find optimal configurations for your specific use case.

 ## Cross-Platform Compatibility